klangsentral/doc/slate/source/index.html.md

 destinationCityId | String | 73
 operatorCode | String | OPM
 departDate | String | yyyy-MM-dd HH:mm:ss
-passengerTicketList | Array of PassengerDetails | Refer below
+requestId | String | UUID for the booking request, This will be used to check the booking status if anything goes wrong passengerTicketList | Array of PassengerDetails | Refer below